CCBDA-UPC/Assignments-2025/Lab06.md

 PING ec2-54-198-59-77.compute-1.amazonaws.com (54.198.59.77): 56 data bytes
 ```

 Now go back to the `database-lab` properties display, where you obtained the `Endpoint` and now click on the **"default" security group** link.
-You will see that there is a single rule for the inbound traffic allowing any traffic inside of the same security group (see screenshot below).
+You will see that there is a single rule for the inbound traffic allowing any traffic inside the same security group (see screenshot below).

 <img alt="Lab06-default-security-group.png" src="images/Lab06-default-security-group.png"/>